IIT Indore, Khandwa Road, Simrol- 453552, Indore (MP)

 Features

-Differential scanning calorimetry is an important technique in determining the phase transitions such as melting, crystallization, crystal to crystal transitions, crystal to liquid crystal, and vice versa, glass transactions in polymers, etc. It gives valuable information on heat absorbed or released during phase change.
+Differential scanning calorimetry is an important technique in determining the phase transitions such as melting, crystallization, crystal-to-crystal transitions, crystal-to-liquid crystal transitions, vice versa, glass transitions in polymers, etc. It gives valuable information on heat absorbed or released during phase change.

 Applications